Police: Woman stabbed to death by 13-year-old left in her care

 HAMMOND - A 13-year-old was taken into police custody after he allegedly stabbed and killed a woman who was watching over him this past weekend.

-According to the Hammond Police Department, 30-year-old Cierra Miller was found suffering from stab wounds to her neck and head early Sunday morning at an address on South Scanlan Street.
+According to the Hammond Police Department, 30-year-old Ceirra Miller was found suffering from stab wounds to her neck and head early Sunday morning at an address on South Scanlan Street.

 Emergency responders tried to render first aid, but Miller died from her injuries.